vd-rd/sbc_at91sam9g10/README.md

  * RMII interface for Ethernet
  * standard Apollo.IoT expansion header

+### Tools

+ This project is created using KiCad 6.0.0

 ### Resources

 You can find all necesary information to build or evaluate the module here:
    - [View layout and schematic]()
    - [View 3D board render]()